Benny-Og/Transactions/README.md

 <h2>Description</h2>
-This p rojectprovides a detailed analysis of consumer spending behavior based on gender.
+This project provides a detailed analysis of consumer spending behavior based on gender.
 The project leverages transaction data to analyze how men and women spend using credit cards, highlighting key trends in transaction volume, average transaction amount, and spending categories.
 By segmenting the data by gender, the project offers valuable insights into how different genders make purchases and manage credit card usage, allowing businesses, marketers, and financial institutions to better understand and serve their customers.
 <br />